 Tape Ear Stretching - Using PTFE or bondage tape is probably the simplest way to stretch your ear.
 This method adds a thin layer of tape to the existing plug and reinsert the plug back into your ear.
 This helps you slowly get to the next ear gauge.
 Move slowly.

 Ear Weights - Ear Weights work on gravity.
 The weight will hang from the bottom of the lobe and stretch your ear over time.
-Typically this method is used at the larger ear gauges and the stubborn ears that just won't stretch to the next gauge.
+We typically do not recommend stretching your ears using this method.
+As they cause your ears to stretch unevenly.
+However, we have found that with some customers who have stuck or stubborn larger sizes this helps get it unstuck and helps stretch to the next size.
 Click to shop our Ear Weights

 Not Recommended Ways to Stretch your Ears